The Best Bergamot Supplement for Cholesterol: A Comprehensive Guide

 How Does Bergamot Help in Managing Cholesterol Levels?

-Clinical trials suggest that bergamot is effective in managing cholesterol levels due to the fact it contains polyphenolic flavonoids (plant-based antioxidants).
+Clinical trials suggest that Italian citrus bergamot is effective in managing cholesterol levels due to the fact that it contains polyphenolic flavonoids (plant-based antioxidants).
 Although more research is needed, it’s been implied that the effect of these flavonoids might be enough to allow people who are taking a statin drug to decrease their dose (without lowering the drug’s effectiveness, of course).

 The concentrated bergamot extract used in these studies was in capsule form — just like Revive MD’s bergamot supplements.
 This is all good and well, but you should keep in mind that research, so far, hasn’t demonstrated that bergamot supplements, when taken alone, are more effective than statins when it comes to lowering bad cholesterol levels.